 In New Jersey, a conviction for driving while under the influence (DWI) always remains on your driving record.
-There is no way to remove or expunge a DWI conviction, and a DWI conviction doesn’t expire after any set amount of time.
-Therefore, a DWI will be considered a third offense DWI if the driver has two prior DWIs (including out-of-state convictions) regardless of how long ago they occurred.
+There is no way to remove or expunge a DWI conviction, and a DWI conviction doesn't expire after any set amount of time.
+So a DWI will be considered a third offense DWI if the driver has two prior DWIs (including out-of-state convictions) regardless of how long ago they occurred.

 New Jersey DWI penalties are more severe with each subsequent DWI, with third-offense DWI penalties being the most severe and including a mandatory jail sentence.
 A first-offense DWI carries different penalties depending on the person's blood alcohol content (BAC) level.
 But with subsequent DWI convictions—including third-offense DWIs—the penalties aren't dependent on the driver's BAC.

 New Jersey DWI penalties for a third offense include the following:

 The mandatory imprisonment term of 180 days (six months) is the toughest penalty for a third-offense DWI.
 The jail sentence is required to be served in the county jail and it must be "straight time," meaning the sentence can't be served as work release or on weekends only.